fujimyravey/Solovieva-diploma-PL-project/README.md

 The project has two main parts:

-1. a regression model for estimating polar low central pressure from Sentinel-3 SLSTR crop images;
+1. a regression model for estimating polar low characteristics from Sentinel-3 SLSTR crop images;
 2. a scene-track viewer for checking the spatial and temporal matching between satellite scenes and polar low tracks.

 ## Repository structure